This integration allows you to connect and pull data from your Shopify store into your data notebooks.

 Once you select the integration, a new “Read from Shopify” step will be added to your data notebook.
 To successfully pull data you will need to select the store that you've connected (in our case it’s called: Shopify store).
 Then, from the dropdown, you can select the type of data that you'll want to pull.

-Remember: While you configure your API access in Shopify, you are able to give access to what types of data this private app will be able to collect.
+Remember: During the API access configuration process on Shopify, you can also configure which types of data the Intersect app will be allowed to collect.
 In our case, we've enabled customers, orders, and inventory.

 If the step is successfully configured you will see an output with your sourced data.